frejs/fre/README.md

 `useEffect` takes two parameters, the first is a effect callback and the second is an array, usually props

-When the array changes, the effect callback will run after commitWork
+When the array changes, the effect callback will run after commitWork, such as `pureComponentDidUpdate`

+if the array is empty, it means use once, such as `componentDidMount`

+if the second is undefined, it means use every time , such as `componentDidUpdate`

 ```js
 function Counter({ flag }) {